 Description

-Soft, moist and tender, this Hummingbird Cake features a spiced cake filled with banana, pineapple and toasted pecans all topped with a silky cream cheese frosting.
+Hummingbird Cake is a soft, moist, and tender spiced cake filled with banana, pineapple and toasted pecans.
+All topped with a silky cream cheese frosting that is classic, tangy perfection!

 Ingredients